jcvincentliu/Personal-Website/content/posts/Song translation - Who will be by my side, Beyond.md

 Once upon a time my dream was still naive and simple, but now I only found depression and desperation

-Silence is the response to my disappointment, the bleeding in heart!
+Silence is my response to disappointment, the bleeding in my heart!

 Just forgetting!
 the words that I have said!